 Professor Louise Ellison

-Victims/witnesses, credibility assessment, expert evidence, witness preparation, juries.
+Victims/witnesses, credibility assessment, sexual violence, witness preparation, juries, access to justice.

-I recently completed an AHRC funded project examiming the impact of preparation on witness accuracy (with J. Wheatcroft).
-I am currently engaged in an ESRC funded project exploring the impact of special measures use on rape juror deliberations (with V. Munro).
+Recent funded research projects include a study funded by the AHRC examining the impact of preparation on witness accuracy (with J. Wheatcroft) and an ESRC funded project exploring the impact of special measures use on rape juror deliberations (with V. Munro).

 I teach in the areas of Evidence Law, Criminal Law and Criminal Justice.

-I currently supervise PhDs exploring criminal justice responses to domestic violence in Kuwait and juror understanding of DNA evidence.
+I currently supervise PhDs exploring criminal justice responses to allegations of rape in Kuwait and juror understanding of DNA evidence.